-78.(1) Despite any other provisions of this Act or any other legislation whether that legislation came into effect before or after the commencement of this section, any court hearing an application or an appeal against a decision on an application may examine any record of a governmental body to which this Act applies, and no such record may be withheld from that court on any grounds.
+78. (1) Despite any other provisions of this Act, any court hearing an application or an appeal against a decision on an application may examine any record of a governmental body to which this Act applies, and no such record may be withheld from that court on any grounds.

-(2) Such court may, subject to subsection (3), not disclose to any person, including the parties to the proceedings in question-
+(2) Such court may, subject to subsection (3), not disclose to any person, including the 40 parties to the proceedings concerned-

-- (a) any record of a governmental body which is required or permitted by this Act to be withheld from disclosure; - (b) if the information officer of a governmental body, or the head of that body on internal appeal, in refusing to grant access to a record in terms of section 35(2) or 37(2), refuses to confirm or deny the existence or non-existence of the record, any information whether the record exists.
+- (a) any record of a governmental body which is required or permitted in terms of this Act to be withheld from disclosure; or - (b) if the information officer of a governmental body, or the head of that body on internal appeal, in refusing to grant access to a record in terms of section 34(2) 45 or 36(2), refuses to confirm or deny the existence or non-existence of the record, any information as to whether the record exists.

-(3) If such court considers it in the interest of justice. it may order the disclosure of such record or such information to any party to the proceedings concerned, and may, if it considers it necessary, order such party not to disclose such record or such information to another person.
+(3) If such court considers it in the interest of justice, it may order the disclosure of such record or such information to any party to the proceedings concerned, and may, if it considers it necessary, order such party not to disclose such record or such information 50 to another person.